18 Mar Top 10 Questions You Need to Ask Vending Management Providers

 With the NAMA OneShow in Chicago right around the corner, it is important to be prepared to ask the right questions when shopping for a vending management system.
 Shundra Johnson, co-owner of Sunshine’s Vending – a family-owned vending operation based out of Los Angeles – attended the 2015 NAMA convention in Las Vegas with one goal in mind: find a vending software solution that could help her effectively manage her business.

-Johnson found a VMS to help manage her company, and it was initially successful.
+Johnson found a vending management provider to help manage her company, and it was initially successful.
 However as her company grew, Johnson began to have issues with her software.
 Eventually, it became too much to handle, and Johnson had to start all over again.

 Here are 10 questions Johnson wished she had asked the first time she shopped for a VMS: